setrar/akka-clojure/README.markdown

 The four actions that may be taken on child failure are resume, restart, escalate, and stop.

-As you may have guessed the +!+ function corresponds to Akka's +tell+, which can also be used.
-Additionally, for synchronous interaction, you can use Akka's 'ask' pattern, which is available through +?+ or +ask+.
+As you may have guessed the +!+ function corresponds to Akka's *tell*, which can also be used.
+Additionally, for synchronous interaction, you can use Akka's 'ask' pattern, which is available through *?* or *ask*.

 ```clojure
 (let [a (actor (fn [msg] (reply "hi")))]